 To help you start networking in the cannabis industry, following are tips to set yourself up for success.

-When someone wants to learn about another professional, a brand, or a business, the first place they typically go is the internet.
+Here’s the truth.
+When someone wants to learn about another person, a brand, or a business, the first place they typically go is the internet.
 Specifically, they search for that person, brand, or business using Google or their preferred search engine.
-Another first-stop when trying to learn about a person is LinkedIn and other social media sites.
+Another first-stop when trying to learn about a person is social media.

-Now is the time to start publishing content, updating your website, and creating an amazing LinkedIn Profile so anyone who looks for you online finds what you want them to!
-For cannabis businesses, you can also claim your license in the Cannabiz Media License Database so anyone searching for your business finds the details about you and your brand that you want them to know.
+That means now is the time to start publishing content, updating your website, and creating a social media footprint so anyone who looks for you online finds what you want them to!

 Imagine you’re at a cannabis industry conference and meet dozens of people.
 You won’t be able to remember all of them when you get home, and you won’t be able to follow up with them to further build relationships with them – unless they gave you a takeaway like a business card or brochure.

 The same is true for the people who meet you at networking events.
 They may not remember you or know how to contact you after the event unless you give them a takeaway.
-Therefore, create business cards and/or a brochure – even if your cannabis business isn’t operational yet.
-You need to give people a tangible way to remember you.
+Therefore, create business cards and/or a brochure – even if your cannabis business isn’t operational yet – so they can easily get in touch with you after the event.

 And don’t forget to ask other people for their business cards and brochures as well.
 Use them to take notes about people so you don’t forget the details when it’s time to follow up.